 - Volatile organic compounds (VOCs) are carbon containing molecules that have chemical properties allowing them to be present as gas under room temperature conditions.
 Synthetic organic compounds (SOCs) are man-made organic contaminants that are found in herbicides pesticides, and other agricultural chemicals.
 MWRD monitors the regulated VOCs annually and SOCs are monitored every three years per TDEC regulations.

 - Disinfection by-products (DBPs) are compounds that form when the water treatment disinfectant used (sodium hypochlorite) reacts with organic impurities from the source water.
 These include compounds known as trihalomethane (THMs) and haloacetic acids (HAA5s).
 DBPs are monitored quarterly per TDEC regulations.
 There are eight (8) sampling sites within the distribution system that are based upon water age.
 The regulatory maximum contaminant level (MCL) for THMs is 80 ppb and HAA5s is 60 ppb.
 MWRD laboratory results for DBPs has consistently been below the regulatory MCL for both THMs and HAA5s.

 - Federal regulations require utilities throughout the country to monitor what are referred to as unregulated contaminants.
 The goal of this monitoring is to help EPA determine where certain contaminants can occur and if there is a need for regulations of the identified contaminants.
-MWRD most recently participated in the unregulated contaminant testing (UCMR) in 2015.
-Another round of UCMR testing will begin in 2018.
+MWRD most recently participated in the unregulated contaminant testing (UCMR4) in 2019.